Erica, ULIP's friendly librarian, has a few reading, app and blog suggestions for you to help you survive Paris:

 Learn to cook at least one real meal : Paris is bursting with fresh produce and a local butcher who wants to help you learn.
 If the closest butcher is mean to you, go to the next one.
 I promise you will find someone who guide you through the joys of learning to cook.
 Cooking will please and impress your friends and dates.
 You can cook a proper French meal with a two-burner hotplate, one pan and a dull knife.

 Embrace the unknown: Nobody said it would be a non-stop thrill ride.
-You may be homesick, you may get lost exiting the metro, you may string together the most non-sensical sentence in the history of French, you may even step in dogshit.
-It’s all worth it.
+You may be homesick, you may get lost exiting the metro, you may string together the most non-sensical sentence in the history of French.
+But don't worry, it’s all worth it!

 Students, read this!
 Available in the library.